List of Beastars characters: Louis

-Louis (ルイ, Rui) is red deer, 18 at the start of the story, is a third-year student at Cherryton and star actor of the school's drama club.
-Prideful and confident, Louis dreams of becoming the next Beastar.
+Louis (ルイ, Rui) is a red deer who is the star actor of Cherryton's drama club.
+He is a third-year student and 18 years old at the start of the story, Prideful and confident, Louis dreams of becoming the next Beastar.
 He tends to look down upon those around him and assert his dominance even as an herbivore surrounded by carnivores.
 Though typically manipulative for his own desires, Louis has shown compassion and respect, especially with Legoshi, that evolves over the course of the story.
 He has been romantically entangled with Haru.

-Itagaki gives the character a "feminine" appearance, and has said that as of Volume 2 he "is the most difficult character[...] to draw" due to issues in making him show emotional characteristics, adding that she did not have difficulty drawing the actual parts of the character.
+Itagaki gives the character a "feminine" appearance, and has said that as of Volume 2 he "is the most difficult character ... to draw" due to issues in making him show emotional characteristics, adding that she did not have difficulty drawing the actual parts of the character.
 Itagaki stated that she chose the name "Louis" due to its upper class connotations.

 Juno

-Juno (ジュノ) is a first-year student and new member of the drama club.
-She falls in love with fellow gray wolf Legoshi at first sight after he protects her from bullies, having heard of him prior to meeting him.
+Juno (ジュノ) is a gray wolf who is a first-year student and new member of the drama club.
+She falls in love with Legoshi at first sight after he protects her from bullies, having heard of him prior to meeting him.
 She is determined to win his heart and become a Beastar alongside him, to create a new peaceful era for all carnivores together.

 Gohin

-Gohin (ゴウヒン, Gōhin) is a giant panda who works as a psychiatrist and back-alley doctor, who treats and rehabilitates carnivores whose predatory instincts start to overtake them.
+Gohin (ゴウヒン, Gōhin) is a giant panda who works as a psychiatrist and back-alley doctor, treating and rehabilitating carnivores whose predatory instincts overtake them.
 He first encounters Legoshi when he passes out in the Black Market, and at first assumes that Legoshi is one of many carnivores succumbing to their feral instincts.
 He soon develops a friendship with Legoshi, eventually becoming his mentor.